How to disable Intel Turbo Boost on Microsoft Surface with powercfg command

 Current AC Power Setting Index: 0x00000002 Current DC Power Setting Index: 0x00000002

 Now everything is set and done, to verify, you can use the Windows task manager to monitor your CPU speed.
-At any workloads, your CPU should be running at a maximum speed of the base speed.
-You might notice a slight slow down in performance however, in return, your device will run cooler and stay longer than before.
+At any workload, your CPU should be running at a maximum speed of the base speed.
+You might notice a slight slowdown in performance.
+However, your device will run cooler and stay longer than before.

 COMMENTS